Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Colliders.md

 ### Sphere Collider

 A `SphereCollider` is a struct which contains a `float3 center` and a `float radius`, both of which are public fields.
+It also contains a stretch mode which dictates how it reacts to stretched transforms.
+The default displaces the sphere’s center point.

 ### Capsule Collider